trilemma-dev/Blessed/README.md

 Both the `message` and `icon` parameters are optional.
 Defaults will be provided by macOS if they are not specified.

 On macOS 10.15 and later this functionality is also available as an `async` variant which will not block while waiting for a user to grant (or decline) authorization.

+One of the most challenging aspects of using `SMJobBless` is that when it fails, it can be very hard to determine _why_.
+To assist your debugging of such situations, this package throws a `BlessError` which provides a detailed explanation for each bless requirement which was not met.

 To see a runnable sample app using this framework, check out [SwiftAuthorizationSample](https://github.com/trilemma-dev/SwiftAuthorizationSample) which also makes use of [SecureXPC](https://github.com/trilemma-dev/SecureXPC/) for secure interprocess communication.